-Baja California Tour Company was formed by a group of childhood friends and seasoned travelers who have been rambling through Baja, and Mexico as a whole, their entire lives.
+Baja Winery Tours was formed by a love of travelling, especially Baja, and Mexico as a whole.
 “When we were kids we used to go to TJ with our parents all the time.
 Now looking back I realize that our parents were drinking beers and margaritas while we were distracted by all the sights, sounds, and lively action on Revolucion.”
 In the 80’s, Tijuana was one of the most visited cities in the world.
 It was so normal for us, and many of the other families we knew, to just head down to Mexico for the day to grab taco’s, beers, maybe some fireworks… haha.
 The Jai Alai stadium was in full swing, and people would spend their days watching the bullfights, or at the Hipodromo gambling on the dog races.
 Tourism in Mexico was booming and it was completely normal for people to go do all manner of leisure activities in Baja.

-As we transitioned into the highschool years of adolescence many a drunken night were spent on Avenida Revolucion in Tijuana.
-Getting drunk in TJ was a rite of passage for any 18 year old in Baja or Souther California.
+As we transitioned into the high school years of adolescence many a drunken night were spent on Avenida Revolucion in Tijuana.
+Getting drunk in TJ was a rite of passage for any 18 year old in Baja or Southern California.
 In addition, many summers were spent travelling the coast of Baja on surf trips from Playas Tijuana all the way down to Cabo San Lucas.

 Things in Baja continued to change over time, as did our interests.
 Tourism declined and rose repeatedly over the years.
 After the economic collapse in 2008, things really took a hit down in Mexico.
 It was actually kind of nice because we’d go down and get to surf empty waves to ourselves because everyone was too scared to go.
 We never saw it as dangerous but it was obvious that other people did.